 Most geneticists are drawn to the fields of medicine, agriculture, crime and education

-Laboratory Geneticist: The field that most geneticists choose to enter.
+Laboratory Geneticist: In the career as geneticist, laboratory geneticist is the most popular field to enter.
 This role involves the application of genetic technologies.
 Clinical Laboratory Geneticists are certified to perform and interpret genetic tests that are important for diagnosing and managing genetic diseases.
 They primarily work in genetic testing labs that are part of either academic or research institutions, hospitals, or private diagnostic companies

 Genetic Counselor: A field where geneticists work as consultants or as a nurse.
 This role involves working closely with parents who are at risk of conceiving children with birth defects.
 They also play a crucial part in consulting with healthcare and insurance companies regarding new medical technologies.
 Genetic counselors are professionals who have specialized education in genetics and counseling to provide personalized help patients may need as they make decisions about their genetic health.
 Today, there are close to 5,000 certified genetic counselors.